 Company A acquired 75% shareholding in Company B for $20 million.
-Book value of net identifiable assets of Company B is $14 million.
-The fair value of Company B's asset is the same as their book value except accounts receivables which are impaired by $1 million.
-Book value of assets is $54 million while book value of liabilities is $40 million
+The book value of the company’s assets is $54 million while the book value of its liabilities is $40 million.
+The fair values of the assets and liabilities are the same as their book values except accounts receivables which are impaired by $1 million.

 Company A will pass the following journal entry to record the business combination.